 Employers can refuse a request by staff for time off if they believe it to be 'unreasonable'.
-But, they cannot refuse a request by their staff for time away from work to perform jury service.
+But, they cannot refuse a request by their staff for time away from work for doing jury service.

-Apart from jury service, employees cannot ask for time off work for public duties if they are:
+Unless you are giving staff time off for jury service, they cannot ask for time off to attend public duties if they are:

 All employees can choose to raise a grievance at work.
 It is the right path to take if you feel an employer is not allowing you enough time off to perform public duties.